Mo' Money: Production

 The movie was filmed in Chicago, Illinois in 64 days from July 16 to September 18, 1991.
-The premise is loosely based on a job Damon Wayans had, in the early-1980s after dropping out of high school, working in the mailroom at a credit card company (he was arrested for stealing preapproved credit cards but got off with probation).
+The premise is loosely based on a job Damon Wayans had in the early-1980s after dropping out of high school where he worked in the mailroom at a credit card company and was arrested for stealing preapproved credit cards, though he got off with probation.

 Reception

 The film had a mostly negative reception.
-Michael Wilmington of the Los Angeles Times recalled that "there are amusing things in 'Mo’ Money'—the chemistry of the Wayans team, the paterfamilias routine of Joe Santos as a good cop, the piquant sexiness of Stacey Dash—but they get steamrollered by all the high-tech crash-bang movie machismo."
-Hal Hinson wrote in The Washington Post that Wayans, "the 'In Living Color' star, who wrote and executive-produced this new picture, has a handful of these sublimely blank moments in 'Mo' Money,' but not nearly enough to anesthetize us to the film's painful deficiencies."
+Michael Wilmington of the Los Angeles Times recalled that "there are amusing things in Mo’ Money—the chemistry of the Wayans team, the paterfamilias routine of Joe Santos as a good cop, the piquant sexiness of Stacey Dash—but they get steamrollered by all the high-tech crash-bang movie machismo."
+Hal Hinson wrote in The Washington Post that Damon Wayans, "the In Living Color star, who wrote and executive-produced this new picture, has a handful of these sublimely blank moments in Mo' Money, but not nearly enough to anesthetize us to the film's painful deficiencies."
 The New York Times Janet Maslin wrote that "the film would have been helped by more directorial spark than is supplied by Peter MacDonald, who is effectively stumped by the screenplay's split personality.
 Some of the material is played as comedy [...] but a lot of the film hinges on some intrigue involving a corporate swindle, and neither the scheme nor the villains are compelling."
 The film received a more favorable review from Variety, which stated that the "loosely structured film has trouble meshing its very funny gag scenes with rough action footage, but it should earn mucho change from escapist fans."
 It holds a 16% approval rating on Rotten Tomatoes based on 25 reviews, with an average rating of 4.2/10.
 The website's critics consensus reads: "Mo' Money only comes with mo' problems in this comedically bankrupt outing from the Wayans brothers."

 Box office

-The film debuted at No. 1 at the box office in the United States, grossing $12,385,415 during its opening weekend.
-It ultimately finished with $40,227,006 at the North American box office.
-The film was released in the United Kingdom on December 18, 1992, and opened on #5.
+The film debuted at number one at the United States box office, grossing $12,385,415 during its opening weekend.
+Produced on a budget of $10 million, it ultimately earned $40,227,006 in North America, grossing roughly four times its production budget.
+The film was released in the United Kingdom on December 18, 1992, where it opened at number five at the box office.